-If you are in Paris, you may want to try some French pastries, and you are wondering where to buy macarons in Paris, macarons are delicious and colorful little pastries made of sugar and almond, you can find them in many different tastes.
+But first, just what are macarons?
+These are delicious and colorful little pastries are made of sugar and almond, and you can find them in many different flavors.

 So, where to buy macarons in Paris?
-You can find them in many bakeries but also in macarons shops dedicated to the little local pastry.
+You can find them in many bakeries but also in macaron shops dedicated to the little local pastry.
 Some of them are famous worldwide while others are as good but less famous and less expensive.
-And the best part is, you can do all these as you shop in Paris!
+And the best part is, you can do all this as you shop in Paris!

-There is the regular macarons, but some bakeries have what we can call “big” macarons.
-I suggest you to take a private tour to check out the bakeries with macarons.
+There are the classic macarons, but some bakeries have what we can call “big” macarons.
+If you’re a really big fan, I suggest you to take our private tour to check out all the bakeries with the best macarons in paris.

-This pastry is very complex to cook, but this is this complexity which makes it so good.
-It is the reason why it is always pretty expensive, even if in regular bakeries it is less – way less – expensive than in pastry shop dedicated to macarons.
-However, most of the time, it is less tasty and less good.
-The texture is too chewy or too soft, they use too many artificial tastes, etc.
+This pastry is very complex to make, but this is this complexity which makes it so good.
+It is the reason why they are always pretty expensive, even if in regular bakeries the macarons less – way less – expensive than in pastry shop dedicated to macarons.
+However, most of the time with macarons, the price does correspond to the quality; the cheaper you go the less flavorful the macaron.
+I find that in many mass-produced ones, the texture is too chewy or too soft, they use too many artificial colors flavorings, etc.

 Here are little tips to know if the macaron is good or not:

 - It should not be too flashy or too pale.
 A good baker knows how to use food coloration.

 - Macarons should not be big, the best are the little ones and they are also the hardest to get right.

 - If there are many macarons in the shop window, macarons should all be exactly the same size.